ferrettmerr/soundboard/README.md

 to the server for the call back.

 Autoanswer phonecall:

 There are ways to answer a phone call with root priveleges.
 Android 4.1 has recently locked down the auto answer code.
 The easiest way to get around this is require root for android 4.1 and greater, and do it the old way < 4.1

+Techy sidenote: The current way around this is to spoof the application by sending intents impersonating a headset.
+Android 4.1 locked down the ability to "press" the physical headset button via intents.